moby/moby/docs/sources/examples/python_web_app.md

 ## See the webapp output

 Look up the public-facing port which is NAT-ed.
-Find the private port used by the container and store it inside of the `WEB_PORT`{.docutils .literal} variable.
+Find the private port used by the container and store it inside of the `WEB_PORT` variable.

 Access the web app using the `curl` binary.
 If everything worked as planned you should see the line